jtv/libpqxx/include/pqxx/doc/datatypes.md

 no need to include any special methods or other members inside the type itself.
 This is also why libpqxx can convert built-in types like `int`.

-By the way, if the type is an enum (let's say it's called `my_enum`), you don't need to do any of this.
-Just invoke the preprocessor macro `PQXX_DECLARE_ENUM_CONVERSION(my_enum)`, from the global namespace near the top of your translation unit.

 The library also provides conversions for `std::optional<T>`, `std::shared_ptr<T>`, and `std::unique_ptr<T>` (for any given `T`).
 If you have conversions for `T`, you'll also automatically have conversions for those.